 Salta, Argentina, December 7, 2017

 This morning we could see the actual size of the largest swimming pool in South America.
-Unfortunately there's no water in it and there is only 2 months of the year.
-I'd think there would be now because it's summertime but there were many men working on it last night so I guess it's not ready.
-I can't imagine how much pee would be in it if it were packed with swimmers
+Unfortunately there's no water in it and normally it is full only 2 months of the year.
+Weird.
+I'd think there would be water in it now because it's summertime but there were many men working on it last night so I guess it's not ready.
+I can't imagine how much pee would be in it if it were packed with swimmers-

 More Chinglish, I guess it's Argentinglish.
 It just amazes me that with all the translating services on the internet that this kind of thing still happens-

-The view from my deck across Plaza 9 de Julio looking towards-
+The view across Plaza 9 de Julio looking towards-

 has a gigantic sun around Jesus.
 Mass was in progress-